 Spring is my favorite time to be in Washington DC.
 Birds are chirping, flowers are blooming and everyone seems to have a smile on their face.
 What’s not to love?
 It’s a special time to be in the city where tourists and locals alike flock to the famous cherry blossoms to admire their beauty.

-No matter how early you go, there will always be other people out.
-Theres just no way of getting around that.
-At times it can be a bit frustrating if you’re trying to go for a people-less image but know that this is the kind of thing to expect while at the Basin.
-The sidewalks aren’t the biggest so people area almost everywhere.
-Just be patient and hopefully you will get your shot.
-Just be prepared for when it happens because it probably won’t last long.
+No matter how early you go or how late you stay out, there will always be other people enjoying the trees with you.
+There is just no way of getting around that.
+At times it can be a bit frustrating if you’re trying to go for that people-less image but know that this is the kind of thing to expect while at the Basin.
+The sidewalks aren’t the biggest so there are people almost everywhere.
+Just be patient and eventually you will get your shot.
+Just have your camera ready for when it happens because that window of time will probably be a short one.

-On a usual day, parking isn’t too bad.
+On a typical day, parking isn’t too bad.
 But with everyone checking out the cherry blossoms, the car situation can be a little more challenging.
-Plus they close the paddle boat parking lot located on the northeast side of the Tidal Basin so it makes it even more difficult.
+Plus they close the paddle boat parking lot located on the northeast side of the Tidal Basin for Cherry Blossom Festival tents so it makes it even more difficult.
 With the very limited parking available I suggest either metro it in to the area or going really early in the morning.

 If you’re coming from E Basin Drive, turn left onto Ohio Drive and you’ll see some parking lots on your left.
 There’s three of them but the last one is a pretty far walk.
 Try to find parking in the first two if you can!

 Another warning, there is no more free parking in Washington DC.
 Make sure you pay attention to the parking meters and signs.
 To be on the safe side, download the park mobile app on your phone.
 It will save you a whole bunch of time plus help you with the parking requirements.
 The best part is that if you find yourself spending more time than expected at the blossoms, you can just add money from your phone instead of walking all the way back to your car.